Paul Shapiro, co-founder and CEO of the Better Meat Co. in Sacramento, California, is more than just another food company entrepreneur.

-The Better Meat Co. is an early-stage food tech startup that’s focused on ingredients.
+The Better Meat Co. is an early-stage food-tech startup that’s focused on ingredients.
 The company makes plant-based protein formulas for meat processors to blend into their products, helping them use less actual meat.
-Shapiro says that it’s comparable to putting ethanol in gas for cars.
-The car works the same, even if 15 percent of the fuel isn’t coming from fossil fuels.
-Better Meat’s formulas generally go into meat products at a 30 percent to 50 percent ratio.
+Shapiro says it’s comparable to putting ethanol in gas for cars.
+The car works the same, even if 15% of the fuel isn’t coming from fossil fuels.
+Better Meat’s formulas generally go into meat products at a 30% to 50% ratio.

 Shapiro’s mission is to improve food sustainability, “That’s what’s driving me.
 That’s why our company exists.
-But I think for the consumer, the fact that these nuggets have the same amount of protein as regular nuggets but also much less saturated fat, less cholesterol, fewer calories, and more fiber are all important marketing claims.
-When you’re thinking about why, they can say ‘If you feed this to your kid, they get a quarter cup of vegetables per serving.
-So, if you have a difficult time getting your kids to eat vegetables you can serve these nuggets and all of a sudden, they’re getting some cauliflower, they’re getting chickpeas, but it tastes and looks just like a regular nugget.’”
+But I think these nuggets have the same amount of protein as regular nuggets, and much less saturated fat, less cholesterol, fewer calories, and more fiber are all important marketing claims.
+When you’re thinking about why, they can say, ‘If you feed this to your kid, they get a quarter cup of vegetables per serving.
+So, if you have a difficult time getting your kids to eat vegetables, you can serve these nuggets, and all of a sudden, they’re getting some cauliflower, they’re getting chickpeas, but it tastes and looks just like a regular nugget.’”

-He recently sat down with TraceGains CEO Gary Nowacki to talk about his book, his company, and perhaps most importantly, how he sees the future of the meat industry, especially in the shadow of the growing alternative meat market.
+Shapiro sat down with TraceGains CEO Gary Nowacki on his CtoC podcast series to talk about his book, his company, and perhaps most importantly, how he sees the meat industry’s future, especially in the shadow of the growing alternative meat market.

-Despite the rise of this nascent industry, meat consumption is on the rise, especially in places like China, India, Brazil, and Mexico, large countries with the fastest growing economies, accompanied by burgeoning middle classes, are eating more meat per person.
+Despite the emergence of this nascent industry, meat consumption is rising, especially in places like China, India, Brazil, and Mexico.
+Large countries with the fastest-growing economies, accompanied by burgeoning middle classes, eat more meat per person.

-“On the one hand, it’s great people are escaping poverty and growing into the middle class,” Shapiro says.
+“On one hand, it’s great that people are escaping poverty and growing into the middle class,” Shapiro said.
 “But a side effect of that is people generally consume a lot more meat, which takes a serious toll on the planet.”

-“We were the leader in the global whaling industry, and virtually every home in America was lit with whale oil lamps,” he says.
+“We were the leader in the global whaling industry, and virtually every home in America was lit with whale oil lamps,” he said.
 “It was a huge commodity.
 Today we’re a whale watching nation.
-People still go out on boats to find and shoot whales but now we’re shooting them with cameras rather than harpoons.”
+People still go out on boats to find and shoot whales, but now we’re shooting them with cameras rather than harpoons.”

-How did this industry fall from one of the most important players in the U.S. economy to becoming not only irrelevant but morally repugnant?
-It wasn’t some moral awakening, Shapiro points out.
+How did this industry fall from one of the essential players in the U.S. economy to becoming not only irrelevant but morally repugnant?
+It wasn’t some moral awakening, Shapiro pointed out.

-“What ended up happening was, in 1853, about the same time that Abraham Lincoln was getting ready to try to save the Union, Abraham Gesner was about to save the whales,” he recalls.
-“But Gesner was not a pioneering environmentalist.
+“In 1853, about the same time that Abraham Lincoln was getting ready to try to save the Union, Abraham Gesner was about to save the whales,” he said.
+“But Gesner wasn’t a pioneering environmentalist.
 He wasn’t somebody who cared about whales at all.”

-Gesner was a Canadian geologist who invented kerosene, which would eventually displace whale oil as the lighting agent of choice in American homes.
-Within 30 years of his patent, the whaling industry had fallen 95 percent.
+Gesner was a Canadian geologist who invented kerosene, which would quickly displace whale oil as the lighting agent of choice in American homes.
+Within 30 years of his patent, the whaling industry had fallen 95%.

-The parallel Shapiro draws to our modern animal agriculture industry is hard to ignore.
-Emerging technologies threaten the traditional way of raising chickens, cows, and pigs for slaughter, making it an industry ripe for technological revolution.
+The parallel Shapiro drew to our modern animal agriculture industry is hard to ignore.
+Emerging technologies threaten the traditional way of raising chickens, cows, and pigs for slaughter, making it an industry ripe for a technological revolution.

-One such technology is called clean or cultivated meat, which is created by taking microscopic cells from an animal and growing those cells outside of the body into real meat.
+One such advancement is clean or cultivated meat, created by taking microscopic cells from an animal and growing those cells outside of the body into real meat.

-“We’re not talking about an alternative to meat or a substitute to meat but rather actual animal meat that was simply grown without the animal,” Shapiro says.
+“We’re not talking about an alternative to meat or a substitute to meat but rather an actual animal meat that was simply grown without the animal,” Shapiro said.
 “It’s not science fiction; it’s science fact.
-In fact, I’ve eaten this kind of meat many times.
-I’ve eaten clean beef, duck, fish, liver, even foie gras, and there are about 20 startups racing to commercialize the world’s first slaughter-free real meats.”
+I’ve eaten this kind of meat many times.
+I’ve eaten lab-grown beef, duck, fish, liver, even foie gras, and about 20 startups are racing to commercialize the world’s first slaughter-free real meats.”

 An Early Obstacle

-One hurdle that’s emerged to widespread consumer adoption has been what many refer to as the “yuck factor,” especially when it’s referred to as “lab grown.”
+One hurdle that’s emerging to widespread consumer adoption has been what many refer to as the “yuck factor,” primarily when a product is “lab-grown.”
 It doesn’t sound like something the average consumer would want for dinner.

-That being said, as Shapiro points out, the ways we produce meat today aren’t exactly what most people would describe appetizing.
+However, as Shapiro pointed out, the way we produce meat today isn’t exactly what most people consider appetizing.
 Yet, we still eat it.

-“Take chicken as an example,” Shapiro says.
-“Most chickens raised for food in the United States are genetically selected to grow so big, so fast that many of them have difficulty taking more than a few steps before they collapse.
-They’re raised wing to wing in barns of tens of thousands of other birds living in their own feces.
-They’re often pumped full of antibiotics.
-The air is choking with ammonia and when it’s finally time to slaughter them, most people probably would prefer not to hear about it.
+“Take chicken, for example,” Shapiro said.
+“Most chickens raised for food in the United States are genetically selected to grow so big so fast that many of them have difficulty taking more than a few steps before they collapse.
+They’re raised wing to wing in barns of tens of thousands of other birds living in their feces and pumped full of antibiotics.
+The air chokes with ammonia, and when it’s finally time to slaughter them, most people probably would prefer not to hear about it.
 So, when you consider how inhumane, unsustainable, and unnatural our methods of meat production are, it’s a wonder people still eat it.”

 But human nature is hard to change.
-A lot of consumers simply like to eat meat.
-That’s why, as soon as people start earning more money, one of the first things they do is eat more meat.
+A lot of consumers like to eat meat.
+As soon as people start earning more money, one of the first things they do is eat more meat.
 Additionally, the vast majority of people who become vegetarian eventually return to meat.
-From Shapiro’s perspective, it’s a lot easier to change meat than it is to change human nature.
+From Shapiro’s perspective, it’s much easier to change meat than to change human nature.

-“The facts are that the percentage of vegetarians in America really hasn’t changed over the past few decades,” Shapiro argues.
+“The fact is that the percentage of vegetarians in America hasn’t changed over the past few decades,” Shapiro argues.
 “It’s a tiny fraction of the total population.
 And it’s even lower in many other parts of the world.
-Now in some countries like India or Israel, which have religiously based vegetarianism, you have higher percentages but in most of the world you basically have increasing rates of meat eating not increasing rates of vegetarianism.”
+Now in some countries like India or Israel, which have religious-based vegetarianism, you have higher percentages.
+Still, in most of the world, you have increasing rates of meat-eating, not increasing rates of vegetarianism.”

 The other problem with what we call “meat alternatives” is that many in the meat industry view the term “clean meat” as a disparagement of conventional meat.
-It’s similar to the way oil companies probably don’t like hearing solar referred to as “clean energy.”
+It’s similar to how oil companies probably don’t like hearing solar referred to as “clean energy.”

-Nevertheless, Shapiro is quick to point out that the meat we eat today is often contaminated with E. coli, salmonella, or campylobacter.
+Nevertheless, Shapiro was quick to point out that, frequently, the meat we eat today contains E. coli, salmonella, or campylobacter.

-“That’s why we have to treat raw meat almost like toxic waste,” he adds.
-“You’re not allowed to put it in the same grocery bag.
-If it touches your kitchen counter, you have to disinfect.
+“That’s why we have to treat raw meat almost like toxic waste,” he added.
+“You can’t put it in the same grocery bag.
+If it touches your kitchen counter, you have to disinfect it.
 If it touches your hands, you have to wash them.
-That’s because there’s fecal pathogens in there.
+That’s because there are fecal pathogens in there.
 These are intestinal pathogens that can sicken us if we don’t cook the crap out of our meat—literally.
 That’s all we’re doing.”

 With clean meat, consumers don’t have to worry about intestinal pathogens.
-In fact, as Shapiro says, you’re more likely to infect the meat with your own hands than the meat is to infect you.
+As Shapiro said, you’re more likely to infect the meat with your own hands than the meat is to infect you.

 “Clean meat works from that perspective,” he says.
-“It’s literally cleaner, and cleaner for the planet.
-However, if people don’t want to use that, that’s fine.
+“It’s cleaner for you and cleaner for the planet.
+However, if people don’t want to use that, it’s fine.
 I think cultivated meat is a good option.
-It’s cultivated and that term seems to me — at least on an intuitive level — to be kind of appealing.
-We’re going to go out to consumers with a more appealing name for our product.
-But then you’ve got to overcome other barriers.”
+That term seems to me — at least on an intuitive level — to be more appealing.
+But then you’ve still got to overcome other barriers.”

 Overcoming cultural bias is one of those barriers.
-Americans regularly consume a lot of things today that, in the past, might have seemed abnormal.
-Sushi’s a great example of that.
+Americans regularly consume a lot of things now that, in the past, might have seemed abnormal.
+Sushi’s a great example.
 A few decades ago, the idea of eating raw fish didn’t sound that appealing.
-Add seaweed to that and some might think it sounds disgusting.
+Add seaweed to that, and some might find it disgusting.

 “There’s a tale that’s told quite often about some innovative chef in California who had this idea to name it the California roll,” Shapiro recalls.
-“It made it seem not like a foreign, exotic dish, but rather something that actually sounds native.
+“It made it seem like something native vs. a foreign fish.
 He also turned it inside out to put the rice on the outside, so the seaweed wasn’t the most obvious thing.
 That helped people ease into the idea of eating this type of food they hadn’t seen before.”

-Price, obviously, is another barrier to mainstream acceptance of meat alternatives.
-The economies of scale just aren’t there yet to mass produce clean meat.
+Price is another barrier to mainstream acceptance of meat alternatives.
+The economies of scale aren’t there yet to mass-produce clean meat.
 The first cultured meat hamburger, produced in 2013, cost $330,000.
-Three years later, the industry produces a meatball that “only” cost $1,200.
+Three years later, the industry provides a meatball that “only” costs $1,200.

 “It’s pretty amazing how fast the price falls,” Shapiro says.
-“Now they’re making chicken nuggets with chicken cells that cost them about $100 a nugget.
-It’s not ready for KFC yet, but now you’re talking about just $100.
-So, you start thinking about how technology accelerates and how prices fall.
-If you think about the iPhones or smartphones most of us have in our pockets today, the very first one probably cost more than a $1 billion to produce.
+“Now they’re making chicken nuggets with chicken cells that cost about $100 a nugget.
+It’s not ready for KFC yet, but closer.
+So, you start thinking about how technology accelerates and how much prices fall.
+If you think about the smartphones most of us have in our pockets, today, the very first one probably cost more than $1 billion to produce.
 Now it’s affordable enough that hundreds of millions of people have them.”

-Technology can accelerate the price cuts for certain products if enough R&D is poured into them.
-The problem, Shapiro points out, is that roughly $50 million of R&D has been invested in this field.
-But hundreds of millions of dollars more are needed.
+Technology can accelerate price cuts for specific products with enough R&D. Shapiro points out that roughly, alternative meat has $50 million in R&D so far, but hundreds of millions more are needed.